Kiwis

-Originally from China, the kiwi fruit arrived in New Zealand in 1904, where it was bettered and cultivated in plantations, before being exported to Europe and America.
+Originally from China, the kiwi fruit arrived in New Zealand in 1904, where it was improved and cultivated in plantations, before being exported to Europe and America.

-Considered an exotic fruit in the 1980s, kiwi has become a popular fruit.
-Today, it is cultivated wherever the climate allows it (there are varieties that can withstand temperatures of -12 degrees Celsius).
+Considered an exotic fruit in the 1980s, kiwi has become a popular fruit, being cultivated today wherever the climate allows it (there are also varieties that can withstand temperatures of -12 degrees Celsius).

-The climbing plant that produces the kiwi is vine-like, and there are several species of it, but the most popular is the green-fleshed fruit that boasts twice the vitamin C content of an orange.
+The climbing plant that produces the kiwi is vine-like and there are several species, but the most popular is the green-fleshed fruit, which boasts twice the vitamin C content of an orange.

 a